TeekIt/teekit-by-mirza/readme.md

 Now restart your SSH:<br>
 sudo systemctl start ssh

-**How To Install Meili Search**
+**How To Install MeiliSearch**
 -----
 How To Install On Localhost:<br>
 Reference:<br>
 https://docs.meilisearch.com/learn/getting_started/quick_start.html#setup-and-installation

 Goto the reference Doc & jump to the Local installation section.
 From there you can select the method of installation according to your own OS.
 After downloading meilisearch pkg just run it & see if it's working or not.
-Default port for meilisearch is localhost:7700
+Default port for meilisearch is localhost:7700<br>
+After running meilisearch on your Windows execute the following commands:<br>
+php artisan scout:import "App\Products"<br>
+php artisan scout:sync-index-settings<br>

 How To Install On Production:<br>
 Reference:<br>